The HAProxy load balancer provides a set of APIs for configuring it programmatically.

 Commands typically return or take JSON objects.
 For example, the info function returns JSON that describes the API’s version:

 The API supports batching multiple operations together into a transaction and then executing them as an atomic operation.
-Transactions let you make larger changes at once, such as to configure a frontend and corresponding backend at the same time.
+Transactions let you make larger changes at once, such as configuring a frontend and corresponding backend at the same time.

 To manage an HAProxy instance, you would just need to run the API next to it.